vitejs/vite/docs/guide/troubleshooting.md

 If HMR is not handled by Vite or a plugin, a full reload will happen.

 Also if there is a dependency loop, a full reload will happen.
 To solve this, try removing the loop.

+## Others

+### Syntax Error / Type Error happens

+Vite cannot handle and does not support code that only runs on non-strict mode (sloppy mode).
+This is because Vite uses ESM and it is always [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) inside ESM.

+For example, you might see these errors.

+> [ERROR] With statements cannot be used with the "esm" output format due to strict mode

+> TypeError: Cannot create property 'foo' on boolean 'false'

+If these code are used inside dependecies, you could use [`patch-package`](https://github.com/ds300/patch-package) (or [`yarn patch`](https://yarnpkg.com/cli/patch) or [`pnpm patch`](https://pnpm.io/cli/patch)) for an escape hatch.